 Added value of Guarantee schemes for SMEs and Banks

-Guarantee schemes provide benefits both to beneficiary SMEs and their banks
+Guarantee schemes provide benefits to beneficiary SMEs, their banks and public authorities.

 Public support and counter-guarantees for guarantee schemes